Share this post on:

 • Eights openly rebel, fight against, and potentially actively overpower the other person.

-• Nines take a much more passive approach to assert control, often seeming to agree or go along while passively resisting—saying “yes” but acting out “no.”
+• Nines take a much more passive approach to asserting control, often seeming to agree or go along while passively resisting—saying “yes” but acting out “no.”

 • Both styles are part of the “self-forgetting” triad of types, so both can forget their needs and wants.